IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/db-for-postgre-sql/flexible-server/README.md

   ]
   ```

-### Parameter: `privateDnsZunoArmResourceId`
+### Parameter: `privateDnsZoneArmResourceId`

-Private dns zuno arm resource ID.
+Private dns zone arm resource ID.
 Used when the desired connectivity mode is "Private Access" and required when "delegatedSubnetResourceId" is used.
-The Private DNS Zuno must be lined to the Virtual Network referenced in "delegatedSubnetResourceId".
+The Private DNS Zone must be lined to the Virtual Network referenced in "delegatedSubnetResourceId".

 - Required: No
 - Type: string